makeasnek/FindTheMag/readme.md

 Each project assigns credit for your work, and BOINC keeps track of how long that work took.
 The formula to figure out the profitability of a project is below:

+First it calculates the mag ratio:

-profitability (mag per hour) = (total credits assigned / time those credits took) * mag ratio ( project total magnitude / average project RAC from last 30 days )
+mag ratio =  project total magnitude / average total project RAC from last 30 days

+Then you can get profitability (mag/hr):

+profitability = (total credits earned / time those credits took) * mag ratio

 <b>Why is it setting all these projects weights to 1?</b>